admarty/macos-iso-builder/README.md

 11. Extract the ZIP file to get your `.iso` or `.dmg` file.

 ---

+> [!Tip]
+> Optional: After flashing the `dmg` image to the USB drive with [Rufus](https://rufus.ie/en/#download), there will be free/unallocated space left.
+Use Disk Management to create a new FAT32 partition and place your EFI there if needed.

 > [!NOTE]
 > By default, artifacts are kept for 5 days.
 You can change this in the workflow YAML file.